The History Centre houses a number of important collections relating to Philip Larkin, including:

 A brief biography of Philip Larkin and a further reading list are also available.

-You can view both a summary of the collection and a PDF version of the catalogue on our online catalogue;
+You can view summaries of the collections and PDF versions of the catalogues on our online catalogue:

 U DPL - collection summary, catalogue (PDF format)